sumanmukherjee03/practice-and-katas/k8s/CKA/kube-proxy.README.md

 That's where kube-proxy comes in. kube-proxy is a process that runs on each worker node in the kubernetes cluster.
-Everytime a service object is created, the job of the kube-proxy is to create the appropriate iptable rules, such that traffic can be forward from a pod on a node to other pods exposed through services.
+Everytime a service object is created, the job of the kube-proxy is to create the appropriate iptable rules, such that traffic can be forward from a pod on a node to other pods exposed via services.
 It creates iptable rules to forward traffic directed towards the ip of the service to the actual pods that are backing the service.

 So, if there's a pod with an ip of 10.32.0.15 exposed via a service with IP 10.96.0.12,